Purpose

 • Study drug is controlled and dispensed according to UCLA Research Drug Information Pharmacy policy

-• Proper assessment of events and deviations in order to understand relevance and determine appropriate reporting
+• Assessment of adverse events and deviations in order to understand relevance and determine appropriate reporting

-Review findings are provided to the IRBs for review and follow up as needed.
+Findings are provided to the Principal Investigator and the requesting IRB/institutional stakeholder for review and follow up as needed.
 Follow up may include a corrective action plan and/or a recommendation for additional education and training.
 For additional information see OHRPP Guidance and Procedure: Post Approval Monitoring.

 Complaints and Concerns Regarding Human Subjects Research or the OHRPP